Configure AWS Route 53 DNS Records

 - ${lb.publicIp}

 The name property sets the domain name, type specifies the record type (A for IPv4 addresses), and records contains the IP addresses to return.
-The ttl property controls how long DNS resolvers cache this answer (300 seconds here).
-The zoneId ties the record to a specific hosted zone.
+The ttl property controls how long resolvers cache the response (300 seconds here).
+This is standard DNS resolution: clients query the name and receive the IP.

 Split traffic between environments with weighted routing

-Teams running blue-green deployments or gradual rollouts use weighted routing to control what percentage of traffic reaches each environment.
+Teams running blue-green deployments or gradual rollouts control what percentage of traffic reaches each environment through weighted routing.

 import * as pulumi from "@pulumi/pulumi";